 That means you don’t need to freak out about a prostate cancer diagnosis.
 This just means you need to keep up with your lifestyle changes and visit your doctor regularly so you can keep tabs on anything going on with your health.

 This is a lot to keep track of.
 You have 30 tips and tricks to help lower risk of prostate cancer and keep your health strong.

 Most of us aren’t disciplined enough to do it alone.
 We keep up with something for a week or so, and then these “habits” quickly fall to the wayside (like all of our other diets and fads).

 To make these lifestyle changes that will show long-term results, you need accountability.

 You need someone watching to make sure you follow through on your promises.

-With my Ignite Your Drive course, I’ll give you in-depth info about how to take control of your sexual and overall health.
-You’ll get workout and diet plans, along with a grocery list and in-depth “lifestyle change” guide to keep you on track.
+With G1 Performance Health, we’ll give you in-depth info about how to take control of your sexual and overall health.
+You’ll get a genetic-based report and analysis, along with a private consultation to set you on the right track.

 Don’t do it alone.
-Have a buddy who can give you step-by-step instructions to make these lifestyle changes stick.
+Our individually tailored-coaching will give you step-by-step instructions to make these lifestyle changes stick.

 Follow my course and you’ll see major results, guaranteed.